bumptech/nitro/docs/nitro.md

 Require that this secure TCP socket only accept frames from peers who provide a known identity (public key).

-The public key provided here corresponds to one given to `nitro_sockopt_set_secure_identity` on the remote peer.
+The public key provided here must correspond to one given to `nitro_sockopt_set_secure_identity` on the remote peer.

 *Arguments*